 2. Mark Your Calendar

 Whatever the length of the trial, it can go by quickly.
-That’s why you should always mark your calendar — perhaps set up a reminder in your smartphone’s calendar — to know when the trial period is set to expire.
-That way, if you decide you don’t want to pay for the service, you can remember to uninstall the program and/or cancel your membership before you incur any charges.
+That’s why you should always mark your calendar and perhaps set up a reminder in your smartphone’s calendar, so you’ll know when the trial period is set to expire.
+If you decide you don’t want to pay for the service, you can remember to uninstall the program and/or cancel your membership before you incur any charges.

 3. Use One Credit Card for All Subscriptions

 It’s a good idea to have all your subscription services on the same credit card account.
 That way, you can better keep a handle on your monthly expenses.

 And yes, your subscriptions should all be put on a credit card, never a debit card.